 Response: The Board concurs with these recommendations.
 In regards to vacation requests, the new policies and procedures have been amended to reflect these recommendations.
 Specifically, the procedure has been changed so that both the group facilitator and the case manager will approve and sign all vacation requests.
 If a request is sent to the Collection System Manager without the case manager's approval, DTS is checked to see if the request has been noted as approved.
-If there is no notation in DTS, an email is sent to the collection System Manager to verify that the request has been approved.
-Only after the case manager notifies the Collection System Manager that been approved, are the collection dates changed to accommodate the request.
+If there is no notation in DTS, an email is sent to the collection System Manager approved.
+Only after the case manager notifies the Collection System Manager that the request has been approved.
+Only after the case manager notifies the Collection System Manager that the request has been approved, are the collection dates changed to accommodate the request.
 Lastly, the Program will amend the Diversion Participant Agreement to include the 14-day notice requirement for vacation requests.
 This has been the policy, but it has not been specified in the agreement so the participant is not fully aware of this requirement in writing at the beginning of his/her enrollment.